marcosoikawa/devbox-demos/README.md

 ## 🛠️ Development Workflow

-### 1. Local Development
+### 1. Local Development with GitHub Copilot
-- Edit YAML files locally using VS Code or your preferred editor
+- Use GitHub Copilot to generate and edit YAML configurations
+- Get AI-assisted recommendations for software packages and configurations
+- Validate syntax and best practices with Copilot's guidance
 - Use Git for version control and collaboration
-- Test syntax using YAML validators

 ### 2. Testing Process
+1. **AI-Assisted Creation**: Use GitHub Copilot to generate imageDefinition.yaml files
-1. **Syntax Validation**: Ensure YAML syntax is correct
+2. **Syntax Validation**: Ensure YAML syntax is correct with Copilot's help
-2. **Package Verification**: Verify winget package IDs exist and are current
+3. **Package Verification**: Verify winget package IDs exist and are current
-3. **Staged Deployment**: Test with a small Dev Box pool first
+4. **Staged Deployment**: Test with a small Dev Box pool first
-4. **Full Deployment**: Deploy to production pools after successful testing
+5. **Full Deployment**: Deploy to production pools after successful testing

 ### 3. Best Practices
+- **AI-Powered Development**: Leverage GitHub Copilot for configuration creation and optimization
 - **Version Control**: Keep all configurations in Git
 - **Documentation**: Document each customization task
 - **Modular Design**: Create separate YAML files for different scenarios